alexxiyang/shiro-redis/README.md

 ===========

 You can chose these 2 ways to include shiro-redis into your project
-* directly download jar file
-Download shiro-redis.jar in bin folder and add it into your classpath.
+* use "git clone https://github.com/alexxiyang/shiro-redis.git" to clone project to your local workspace and build jar file by your self
 * add maven dependency

 ```xml